mapiolca/timesheetweek/README.md

 - Swapped colours for « Scellée » and « Refusée » statuses to match Dolibarr visual cues.
 - Fully redesigned setup page inspired by the DiffusionPlans module to drive numbering masks and PDF templates with Dolibarr's graphical and functional patterns.
 - Numbering mask selection driven by native toggle switches directly inside Dolibarr's configuration.
+- PDF generation available directly from the weekly sheet through the Documents widget, honouring the template configured in the administration area.
 - Dedicated « À propos » tab exposing the module version, publisher and handy resources.
 - Bilingual (FR/EN) README to streamline rollout and user onboarding.